yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .details}

-The tool VarVAMP offers a wide range of outputs across its various modes.
+The tool varVAMP offers a wide range of outputs across its various modes.
 For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
 These outputs provide detailed information about the regions of interest and other potential primers.
 Further information can be found in the next detail box.
 The varVAMP analysis log file contains information about the tool's 'settings and procedures and is always included with the outputs.

 > <details-title>Output of VarVAMP</details-title>
 >